SilkRose/Pony/stories/leaning-on-love/leaning-on-love.md

 Twilight sets her book down before holding one of my hooves.
 "Hello, Pinkie."

-I nuzzle the back of her neck and close my eyes. "how's your day going?"
+I nuzzle the back of her neck and close my eyes.
+"How's your day going?"

 "It's going good, especially now that you're here.
 How is yours going?"